loeeeee/immich-in-lxc/README.md

 Also, there is no need for a privileged container, if one does not plan to mount a file system directly inside the LXC container.

 This tutorial is tested on `Ubuntu 24.04 LTS` and `Debian 12` LXCs.
 Things will differ in different distros, though.
+Additionally, if one wants to have HW-accelerated ML, it is not recommend to use older release of `Ubuntu`, as it has older version of dependency in its repository, introducing additional complexity.

 ## Mount host volume to LXC container (Optional)